 Is thinkorswim Free?

-Charles Schwab’s thinkorswim is a FREE advanced trading platform with no fees or account requirements.
-It comes in several versions, and all of them are free to use.
+Charles Schwab's thinkorswim is a FREE advanced trading platform suite for Schwab clients that comes with no separate platform fee and no minimum funding requirement to get started.
+It is available in multiple versions, and all of them are free to access.

 | Investments | Commissions |